weathon/VSF/README.md

 ```

 ### Flux Dev
-(Our method doesn't seem to work on Flux Dev)
+~(Our method doesn't seem to work on Flux Dev)~
+Flux version is in the fix_flux branch
 ```python
 import torch
 from src.flux_pipeline import VSFFluxPipeline